 He stated the biggest challenge of the garage was finding an excavator who had time to begin digging when the ground in Maine thawed.
-The short season in Maine, local contractors are often booked out an entire year in advance.
+In the short season in Maine, local contractors are often booked out an entire year in advance.
 Luckily, Gideon from Sheds Unlimited offered to help find a regional contractor in PA and provided cost estimates compared to local pricing.

 Tom was finally able to get an excavator who had just purchased a new Caterpillar and wanted to put it to work without all the mud.
 He was to do the digging and pouring of the foundation and since Tom’s ground was dry earlier than his other jobs, the contractor was able to get it done quickly.

 Finally, when the site was shaped, the hole was dug, frost wall and the floor was poured, he had to wait 30 days for the foundation to cure.
 Once the cure was finalized, Tom contacted Gideon to schedule the build.

 Putting The 2 Car Garage with Lift Together

 One thing that impressed Tom was getting pictures from Gideon as the walls were being built in the manufacturing facility in PA and also when the prefab garage headed to Maine was loaded on the trailer.